95616ARG/symbolic-abstraction/README.md

 make docker-test
 ```

-Alternatively, if you have an up-to-date version of Python 3 and Pytest
+Alternatively, if you have an up-to-date version of Python 3 installed you can
-installed you can run
+run
 ```
+pip3 install --user pytest z3-solver
 python3 -m pytest tests
 ```